oliverzh2000/wen-reader/README.md

-# WenReader
+# 文 — Wen Reader

-A clean, focused, fully offline Chinese EPUB reader on iOS for intermediate learners.
+## A Chinese EPUB Reader with Pop-up Dictionary on iOS

-WenReader is a free, open-source reading app built out of a genuine love for learning Chinese.
-It’s designed for readers who can already tackle native-level books — novels, essays, nonfiction — but still need quick, reliable dictionary support along the way.
+Wen Reader is a free, open-source reading app built out of a genuine love for learning Chinese.
+It’s designed for intermediate readers who can already tackle native-level books — novels, essays, nonfiction — but still need quick, reliable dictionary support along the way.

 Import your own EPUB files, read with high-quality typography, and long-press to instantly view integrated CEDICT definitions, all without leaving the page and all fully offline.

-If you’re looking for a modern, uncluttered Chinese reading experience that respects your privacy and stays out of your way, WenReader aims to be exactly that.
+If you’re looking for a modern, uncluttered Chinese reading experience that respects your privacy and stays out of your way, Wen Reader aims to be exactly that.

 ---

 ## Features

 ### EPUB Import & Reading
-- Import standard EPUB files from Files, iCloud, or AirDrop.
+- Import standard EPUBs from Files.
 - Smooth pagination provided by the Readium Swift Toolkit.
-- Adjustable reading preferences (margins, font size, line spacing, etc.).
+- Adjustable reading preferences (margins, font, line spacing, etc.).

 ### Long-Press Dictionary Popover
 - Long-press on any Chinese text to show an inline dictionary panel.